-Coins are actually pieces of art that tell a story.
+Coins are pieces of art that tell a story.
 Coins are history in your hands.
 These stories and history are intended to be memorialized on coins for generations to come.
 If you acquire the right tools and supplies, you will be able to store the coins in your coin collection and protect them from damage.
 Follow these guidelines, and you will be on the right track to storing your coins properly and preserving them for future generations.

 01 of 10

-The most common way coins are damaged is by improper handling.
-Always try to hold a coin by its edges so that the oils and acids of your skin do not come in contact with the faces of the coin.
+The most common way a coin is damaged is by improper handling.
+Always try to hold a coin by its edge so that the oils and acids of your skin do not come in contact with the faces of the coin.
 Wash your hands before working with your collection to minimize the possibility of damaging your coins.
 Also, make sure you hold the coin over a soft cloth or pad.
 If you drop the coin, it will not get damaged.

-If the coins are in a special holder, for example from the U.S. Mint or encapsulated by a grading service, you should leave them in their holders or capsules.
+If the coins are in a special holder, for example, from the U.S. Mint or encapsulated by a grading service, you should leave them in their holders or capsules.
 Removing a coin from a special holder can also decrease its value.
-Some collectors will remove their coins from their coin holders because they prefer to house their coin collections in special albums or cases.
-Learn how to properly handle your coins so that you will not damage them and you will be able to enjoy them for years to come.
+Some collectors will remove their coins from their coin holders because they prefer to house their coin collections in a particular album or case.
+Learn how to properly handle your coins so that you will not damage them, and you will be able to enjoy them for years to come.

 02 of 10